 Allen-key-set, tube repair set, tire gauge, self made fork gasket cleaner *click*, Torx-key-set, duck tape (wrapped on a thin stick), electronic tape, kneading metal, bicycle pump.

 Spare parts from the top left to the bottom right (all of them are stowed in the luggage on longer trips):

-The lifting arm for raising the motorcycle is made out of two metal pipes.
+The lifting arm for raising the motorcycle is made out of two metal pipes with different diameter.
 They where plugged together and with the cotter the length is adjustable.
 The red piece is the layer for safely lifting the bike.
-The piece of cord is needed for lifting the back tire of the bike: I use it for ...
+The piece of cord is needed for lifting the back tire of the bike: I use it for …

 pulling the front brake of the bike.
 After that I lean the bike across the side stand to left side and …

-put the lifting arm under the swing arm.
+put the lifting arm under the swing arm of the bike.
 That way the bike is lifted safely via three points (lifting arm, front wheel and side stand).
-It's also possible to lift the front of the bike via shifting the engine into a low gear, than push the bike over the side stand to the left.
-So the front wheel goes up and with the lifting arm under the bashplate or the engine itself it will stay freely with the front wheel raised.
+It’s also possible to lift the front of the bike via shifting the engine into a low gear, then push the bike over the side stand to the left.
+So the front wheel goes up and with the lifting arm under the bash plate or the engine itself it will stay freely with the front wheel raised.
 It works really easy and is a fast help out there, when it’s needed to lift the bike.
 Surely, some big stones or pieces of wood is doing thus the job well, but with this stand, you safe time and the bike will rest safe in lifted position.
 On muddy surface, I use the cover of the tool tube as an underlay.